Military Spouse Benefits

 Military Spouse Career Advancement Accounts (MyCAA)

-The MyCAA program is an initiative of the Department of Defense offering financial assistance to military spouses who would like to pursue a degree, license or credentials that leads to employment.
+The MyCAA program is an initiative of the Department of Defense offering financial assistance to military spouses who would like to pursue a degree, license or credentials that lead to employment.
 MyCAA provides up to $4,000 to help fund the education of military spouses.

 Post-9/11 GI Bill Transferability

 The Post-9/11 GI Bill offers generous education benefits to career service members.
 Additionally, these benefits are transferrable to the immediate family members.
 A service member’s unused education benefits can be passed on to his wife or his children providing he/she had at least six years in service and an obligation to serve four more.

 State Provided Education Benefits